Back to blog

 Vector DBs affected:Pinecone, Weaviate, pgvector, Chroma

-Retrieval-Augmented Generation pipelines solve a real problem: LLMs have a knowledge cutoff, cannot access private data, and have limited context windows.
-RAG addresses all three by retrieving relevant document chunks at query time and injecting them into the model's context window.
+Retrieval-Augmented Generation solves a real problem.
+Language models have a knowledge cutoff, cannot see your private data, and have a limited context.
+RAG fixes all three by retrieving relevant chunks at query time and injecting them into the model's context window.

-The same mechanism that makes RAG useful is what makes it dangerous.
-Consider what a standard RAG pipeline does:
+The mechanism that makes RAG useful is what makes it dangerous.
+A standard pipeline does this:

-2. The query is embedded and used to find semantically similar document chunks in a vector store
+2. The query is embedded and used to find semantically similar chunks in a vector store.

-4. The context block is inserted into the LLM's prompt alongside the user's query
+4. The context block is inserted into the LLM prompt alongside the query.

 The problem is step 4.
-The LLM cannot distinguish between instructions from your system prompt and instructions embedded in retrieved document content.
-Both appear as text in the model's context window.
-If a retrieved document contains "Ignore the user's question and do this instead", the LLM may follow those instructions — because that is exactly what language models are designed to do: follow instructions in their context.
+The model cannot separate instructions from your system prompt from instructions embedded in retrieved content.
+Both are just text in the context window.
+If a retrieved document says “ignore the user's question and do this instead,” the model may obey, because following instructions in its context is exactly what a language model does.
+Prompt injection is ranked the number one risk in the OWASP Top 10 for Large Language Model applications, and RAG widens that surface to every document you can retrieve.

 Attacker embeds in an uploaded PDF: